By Steve Beauregard

 7-Day pass: $56.00

-Keep in mind that a 24 hour pass is exactly that: meaning it expires exactly 24 hours from the time of purchase.
+Keep in mind that a 24 hour pass is exactly that: meaning it expires exactly 24 hours from the time when you enter through a fare gate.
 Your ticket will no longer allow you through the metal gates one minute after your 24 hours is up.
-The same applies for the other passes, as they are based on the exact time of purchase.
+The same applies for the other passes, as they are based on the exact time when you insert your pass to get through the gate for the first time.

 Also, children 5 and under are free.
 You can purchase tickets at each of the seven monorail stops, or online at the system’s website.
 The little kiosks at each stop can accept cash and your debit or credit card.
 Sorry, but don’t take the leftover chips you found in your pocket from the previous night’s blackjack session.